 Ashfords Equity essay competition

 UWE Bristol students and recent graduates could win one of eight cash prizes through our Equity essay competition, supported by Ashfords LLP.

-This competition is a positive action activity open to students and recent graduates from any faculty at UWE Bristol who identify as Black, Asian and minority ethnic.
+This competition is a positive action activity open to students and recent graduates from any college at UWE Bristol who identify as black, Asian and minority ethnic.

 Positive action is lawful under the Equality Act 2010 and education providers can offer additional support for underrepresented and disadvantaged groups based on past discrimination.